shiojojo/tsukkomi-v2/DEPLOY_VERCEL.md

 - If build fails with Supabase errors, ensure the Vercel Build Environment variables include the `VITE_SUPABASE_*` values.
 In development the project uses `mock/` data when `import.meta.env.DEV === true`.
 - Static assets (files with an extension) are served from `build/client` directly.
 All other paths are routed to the serverless function for SSR.
+- Sharp version is pinned to 0.32.6 due to Vercel compatibility issues with newer versions (0.33.0+).
+Do not upgrade Sharp without testing on Vercel.

 If you'd like, I can also add a tiny Vercel GitHub Action or update the README with a one-click deploy button.